Marine Corps 'mishap' off California coast leaves at least 1 dead, 8 missing: military

 “We are deeply saddened by this tragic incident," a Marine Corps officer said

-At least one Marine Corps member was killed Thursday and eight other service members remained missing early Friday after an amphibious assault vehicle “mishap” off the coast of Southern California, the I Marine Expeditionary Force confirmed early Friday.
+At least one Marine Corps member was killed Thursday and eight other service members remained missing early Friday after an amphibious assault vehicle “mishap” off the coast of Southern California, the I Marine Expeditionary Force confirmed Friday morning.

 Two other service members were injured in the incident, officials said in a Twitter message.